anna-dor-plumsail/documents-docs/source/flow/how-tos/create-html-from-template.rst

 You may see that there are placeholders like :code:`{{Total}}` and :code:`{{Quantity}}` in the template.
 There is also :code:`#{{each}}` iterator for rendering invoice items.
 Please read `template syntax description <../../advanced/html-template-syntax.html>`_ for more information.

-In the second parameter we specified data to apply to the template in JSON format.
+In the second parameter, we specified data to apply to the template in JSON format.
 This object contains information for invoice header and for invoice items:

 .. code:: json